napari/napari.github.io/fundamentals/vectors.md

 At the end of the tutorial you should understand how to add a vectors layer and edit it from the GUI and from the console.

-The vectors layer allows you to display a many vectors with defined starting points and directions.
+The vectors layer allows you to display many vectors with defined starting points and directions.
 It is particularly useful for people who want to visualize large vector fields, for example if you are doing polarization microscopy.
 You can adjust the color, width, and length of all the vectors both programmatically and from the GUI.